nodejs/mentorship/README.md

 ### Regular Mentor/Mentee Meetings

-Mentors and mentees will meet for **at least an hour every month** for the following 6 months.
+Mentors and mentees will meet for **at least an hour every week** for the following 10 weeks.

 Ongoing Support for mentors and mentees.
 In addition to the meetings, the mentor should champion any PR submitted by the mentee during the mentorship program